vseitner/public-narratives/urban_energy_performance_monitor.md

 ### Provider Entities

-The following entities are, or may be, involved in the provision of the EPeBLO Capability:
+The following entities are, or may be, involved in the provision of the UEPM Capability:

 **Descriptions of service providers, their roles and contact details COMING SOON**

 **Austrian Institute of Technologies (AIT)**

 **OHB Digital Services (OHB- DS)**

 **Ubicube**

 [**EOX IT Services (EOX)**](https://eox.at)

-1. EOX offers **workspace resources** needed for instantiations of the EPeLBO Capability itself and for downstream Advanced Applications and Services (AAS) building upon the EPeLBO Capability.
+1. EOX offers **workspace resources** needed for instantiations of the UEPM Capability itself and for downstream Advanced Applications and Services (AAS) building upon the EPeLBO Capability.
 Such resources include:
 * Streamlined data discovery and access: the workspace includes a centralized repository for accessing the necessary range of remote sensing and geospatial datasets, simplifying the discovery process and ensuring that relevant data can be quickly located.
 * Pre-defined workflows and routines: the HUB platform offers pre-configured algorithms, validated scripts, and automated workflows that reduce setup time and facilitate faster data processing, appealing to users needing efficiency in routine data tasks.
 * Cloud-based computational resources allow users to handle large datasets without investing in their own hardware, making it accessible for users with limited computational resources.